Elegant Sliding Filament Theory Coloring Model

-Students color and answer questions.
-Web sliding filament coloring.
+Collapse, coils, exemplar, muscle, sliding.
 Web the sliding filament theory explains muscle contraction based on how muscle fibers (actin and myosin) slide against each other to generate tension in the overall muscle.
+Students in anatomy who learn about muscle contraction may have trouble visualizing how actin and myosin interact with each other to contract the muscle.

 More articles